-- State law requires that every new Missouri LLC designates a Missouri registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every new Missouri LLC designate a Missouri registered agent that will be available during regular business hours at a physical address within the state.

 - According to data from womply.com, the number of small businesses in Missouri that were open for business by late September 2020 was 19.5% lower than January 2020.

-- To form an LLC (Limited Liability Company) in Missouri, you need to file your Articles of Organization with the Secretary of State’s office.
+- To form an LLC (limited liability company) in Missouri, you need to file your Articles of Incorporation with the Secretary of State’s office.
 The filing fee is $50 for online filing and $105 when filing by mail.